canyon289/canyon289.github.io/dev/content/articles/Data Science/BookClub2022.md

 Purchasing a copy helps the publisher and author continue to put great work out in the open.

 ## How to join
-Add your email address to the mailing list using the form below.
+To join email address to the mailing list using the form below and follow the instructions sent to your email.
+You can also follow me on [Twitter](https://twitter.com/canyon289) for additional updates.

 <div class="ml-form-embed"
   data-account="3479153:h8h4b4n7u8"
   data-form="5689564:h2f9s0">